A Comprehensive Guide to Machine Learning

 Below are a few examples of when ML goes wrong.

-With this example, it would seem that ML-powered programs are still not as advanced and intelligent as we expect them to be.
+With this example, it would seem that Machine Learning-powered programs are still not as advanced and intelligent as we expect them to be.
 Research shows that only two tweets were more than enough to bring Tay down and brand it as anti-Semitic.
-However, in Tay’s defense, the words she used were only those taught to her and those from conversations in the internet.
+However, in Tay’s defense, the words she used were only those taught to her and those from conversations on the internet.
 In light of this observation, the appropriateness filter was not present in Tay’s system.

-Uber has also dealt with the same problem when ML did not work well with them.
+Uber has also dealt with the same problem when Machine Learning did not work well with them.
 This ride-sharing app comes with an algorithm which automatically responds to increased demands by increasing its fare rates.
 During the Martin Place siege over Sydney, the prices quadrupled, leaving criticisms from most of its customers.
 The app algorithm detected a sudden spike in the demand and alternatively increased its price to draw more drivers to that particular place with high demand.
-ML understood the demand; however, it could not interpret why the particular increased demand happened.
-With this example, we can safely say that algorithms need to have a few inputs which allow them to connect to real-world scenarios.
+Machine Learning understood the demand; however, it could not interpret why the particular increased demand happened.
+With this example, we can safely say that algorithms need to have a few inputs which allow them to connect to realworld scenarios.

-These examples should not discourage a marketer from using ML tools to lessen their workloads.
-These tales are merely cautionary, common mistakes which marketers should keep in mind when developing ML algorithms and projects.
-Machine learning models are constantly evolving and the insufficiency can be overcomed with exponentially growing real-world data and computation power in the near future.
+These examples should not discourage a marketer from using Machine Learning tools to lessen their workloads.
+These tales are merely cautionary, common mistakes which marketers should keep in mind when developing Machine Learning algorithms and projects.
+Machine Learning models are constantly evolving and the insufficiency can be overcomed with exponentially growing real-world data and computation power in the near future.